masazone/CLionArduinoPlugin/src/com/vladsch/clionarduinoplugin/resources/README.rst.md

 6. Serial output

-   If you have some serial output, you can launch a serial terminal from the build system.
-The command used for executing the serial terminal is user configurable by the following setting:
+   If you have some serial output, you can launch a serial serial from the build system.
+The command used for executing the serial serial is user configurable by the following setting:

    ```
    set(${FIRMWARE_NAME}_SERIAL serial command goes here)